-Every two years, Camp Tournesol organizes an out-of-the-ordinary, overnight experience for your child.
-This year, campers get to experience the culture and breathtaking landscape of different regions of Quebec.
+Every year, Camp Tournesol organizes an out-of-the-ordinary, overnight experience for your child.
+Campers get to experience the culture and breathtaking landscape of different regions of Québec.

 The goal of each of these adventures is to place your child in a situation to use their French and expose them to French culture in a fun environment.
 These are not typical group tours but they are developed with the flavour of a family trip.
 The trips are supervised by experienced teachers and Camp Tournesol counsellors with a maximum of a 1 to 6 counsellor-to-camper ratio.
 They are built to help your child develop a sense of independence and confidence in their French language skills.